 Note: There are also ceramic and “Max” versions available.

-Quick Summary: If you're willing to pay more for a stylish fountain, the Pioneer Raindrop is a great choice.
-It's not the quietest or largest fountain on the market, but does a good job at providing continuously fresh water to your pet.
+If you’re willing to pay more for a stylish fountain, the Pioneer Raindrop is a great choice.
+It’s not the quietest or largest fountain on the market, but does a good job at providing continuously fresh water to your pet.

 The Drinkwell Outdoor Pet Fountain is one of the best options for providing flowing water in your garden or yard.
 It has a huge capacity compared to indoor fountains, so you won’t need to fill it as often, and has a UV resistant coating so it won’t fade in the sun.